maaffes/SupermarketPricing-kata/README.md

 # Implementation choices
 Creating three functions that allows calculating price of each product including his offer .

-GetPricingNoOffer calculate a total products's price when the offer is "three for a dollar"
+• GetDiscountPricingThirdForFree calculate a total products's price when offer is three for a dollar

-GetDiscountPricingThirdForFree  calculate a total products's price when offer is three for a dollar
+• GetDiscountPricingThreeFor calculate a total products's price when the offer is "three for price"

-GetPricingNoOffer calculate a total products's price when no offer
+• GetPricingNoOffer calculate a total products's price when no offer